-Wake On LAN or PCI Modem [Disabled]
+Wake On LAN [Enabled]

-Wake-On-LAN/PCI Modem allows your computer to be booted from another computer via a network by sending a wake-up frame or signal.
+Wake-On-LAN allows your computer to be booted from another computer via a network by sending a wake-up frame or signal.
 Configuration options: [Disabled] [Enabled]

-IMPORTANT: This feature requires an optional network interface card with Wake-On-LAN and an ATX power supply with at least 720mA +5V standby power.
+IMPORTANT: This feature requires an optional network interface with Wake-On-LAN and an ATX power supply with at least 720mA +5V standby power.